Scam Library

 FAFSA & scholarship fraud

-Fake financial aid portals and scholarship offers that harvest SSNs or charge bogus application fees.
+Fake financial-aid portals and scholarship offers that harvest SSNs or charge bogus application fees.

 Elder fraud